lalitha-edu/CSC-Academic-Projects/README.md

-# CoffeeMakerFinalProject
-This is the large team final project, duration at half a semester long with full functionality of CoffeeMaker Website

 # CoffeeMaker - Individual
-This portion of the CoffeeMaker project focuses on the individual deliverables for the onboarding project that took place during the first half of the semster.
+This portion of the CoffeeMaker project is also team based, but this focuses on the specific individual deliverables for the onboarding project that took place during the first half of the semster.
 I display experience in both, design, backend and front end testing nd development.

 **Images Folder Within CoffeeMaker - Individual:**
 -Copy of W3 Wirefram U4.drawio.png - Experince in developing a UX Design through a wireframe for the workflows of the use cases for the CoffeeMaker project